seinsfrage/Practice2/README.md

 # Practice2

-More practice pages with HTML and CSS
+8 -10 websites I built as practice wityh HTML and CSS